USAJOBS/help-center/working-in-government/appointments/index.md

 Under certain hiring authorities, which are established by law or Executive Order, a hiring manager may hire candidates directly without having to go through the full application process.
 Job announcements specify whether a position is competitive or non-competitive under the “Who May Apply” section.

+Veterans, persons with disabilities, many current and former Federal employees, and returning Peace Corps volunteers are examples of individuals eligible for non-competitive appointment.

 ## Temporary appointments

 There are many types of temporary appointments, but the two most common are temporary and term appointments.
 These appointments are expected to last for a stated specified period with a not-to-exceed date.

 * Temporary Appointment: Time limited not to exceed one year but could be less.
 * Term Appointments: Time limited for at least one year but not to exceed four years.